Modeling Interference Using Experiment Roll-out: Model Identification and Estimation

 \section{Model Identification and Estimation}

-We begin by providing conditions under which the total treatment effect (TTE~\eqref{eq:TTE}) can be identified under the presence of interference.
+In the previous section, we discussed how a model of interference may be selected using roll-out experiments.
+We now take this selected model as given and characterize how roll-outs allow us to identify causal effects.
+We begin by providing conditions under which the total treatment effect~\eqref{eq:TTE} can be identified under the presence of interference.
 We demonstrate theoretically and empirically that roll-outs help satisfy these identification conditions.
-Furthermore, we show that when these conditions are met, roll-outs provide gains in statistical efficiency for estimating the TTE.
+Furthermore, we prove that when these conditions are met, roll-outs provide gains in statistical efficiency for estimating the TTE.